15 Minute Read

 Last year, an estimated $270 million in tax credits went unclaimed in Washington state alone.(1) That’s $270 million that taxpayers handed over without even knowing it.
 They missed out on taking advantage of the 19 tax credits that could’ve potentially kept their money where it belonged—in their pockets.

 Don’t be among the taxpayers who overpaid because they missed out on the tax credits and deductions they were eligible for.
-Just a few easy deductions or credits can have a big impact on your taxes, so let’s take a closer look.
+Just a few easy tax deductions or credits can have a big impact, so let’s take a closer look!

-While tax deductions and credits both help you save on taxes, they each work a little differently.
+While tax exemptions, deductions and credits all help you save on taxes, they each work a little differently.
 Here’s a quick summary on how they break down for this tax season:

-- Tax credits cut your taxes dollar for dollar, so a $100 tax credit cuts your tax bill by $100.
+Tax credits cut your taxes dollar for dollar, so a $100 tax credit cuts your tax bill by $100.
 Even if you don’t owe taxes, you can still be eligible for a tax credit.

 Local experts you can trust.Find an ELP